 Memos on pressing issues are commonplace in the industry, and developing the skills to produce a clear, effective memo will serve you in innumerable professional contexts.
-You will select a different conflict and produce a memo following the guidelines you learn in class and through related materials.
+Working on the same conflict you addressed in the mapping analysis, you will produce a memo following the guidelines you learn in class and through related materials.
 2 pages, single-spaced.